better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 Have a look at the [Adding a custom seed node][ad] section for more information on how to set up the new seed in Upstream.

+### Common issues

+When trying to start the seed, you may run into a few common issues:

+1. `error: linker 'cc' not found`

+You don't have a C compiler installed.
+In debian/ubuntu try `apt-get install build-essential`.
+In redhat-based systems try `yum install gcc`.

+2. `error binding to 0.0.0.0:80 (...)
+Permission denied`

+Ports below 1024 are often reserved for administrator accounts.
+You can change the `http-listen` parameter to a higher port, or run behind a proxy.

+3. `Address already in use`

+Another services is already listening on one of the requested ports.
+Either use a different port for radicle, or find the conflicting service using tools like `netstat` or `lsof`.

 [ad]: using-radicle/adding-a-seed-node.md
 [se]: understanding-radicle/glossary.md/#seed